-Ilisagvik College provides employees with opportunities to advance within the organization according to their skills, performance and experience.
-To retain and encourage employees to strive toward promotion, Ilisagvik College adopts a promotion-from-within policy, in which the College will strive to provide an environment that will develop regular full-time and regular part-time employees for higher level positions.
-Prior to advertising such positions externally, qualified regular employees may be considered for promotion, training and advanced development based upon new work responsibilities, increased skill level and, where applicable, educational achievement.
+Ilisaġvik College provides employees with opportunities to advance within the organization according to their skills, performance and experience.
+To retain and encourage employees to strive toward promotion, Ilisaġvik College adopts a promotion-from-within policy, in which the College will strive to provide an environment that will develop regular full-time and regular part-time employees for higher level positions.
+Prior to advertising such positions externally, qualified regular employees may be considered for transfer, promotion, training, and advanced development based upon new work responsibilities, increased skill level and, where appropriate, educational achievement.
+Regular employees applying for internal open positions must have completed a minimum of six (6) months in their current position.
+This requirement may be waived for promotions and/or with approval of the employee's current supervisor and the Human Resources office.
+If a current employee's preference is to promote an internal candidate.
 The President may develop procedures consistent with this policy.

 Adopted: August 28, 1996

 Revised: January 23, 1998

 Revised: January 22, 2004

 Revised: March 15, 2013

 Reviewed: September 18, 2013

 Reviewed: October 10, 2016

 Reviewed: September 26, 2018

+Reviewed: June 12, 2024

+Revised: June 13, 2024